ivmai/bdwgc/doc/gcinterface.md

 to view all objects accessible from the user's free list as reachable.
 This is likely to cause problems if `GC_MALLOC` is used with something like the original HP version of STL.
-This approach works well with the SGI versions of the STL only if the `malloc_alloc` allocator is used.
+This approach works well with the SGI versions of the STL only if the STL "malloc_alloc" allocator is used.